 We have spent a lot of time looking at aging in place and how to design for it.
 However, on a larger scale, design for an aging population reaches far beyond the borders of a home.
+Design for Aging impacts many environments.
 And that means great opportunity for architects, interior designers and contractors who want to embrace this space.

 The elderly population will more than double between now and the year 2050, to 80 million.
 According to the American Society of Interior Designers (ASID), “the aging of the population will affect every interior environment.”
 This includes:

 - Hospitality – restaurants, hotels and motels

 - Workplace – offices, retail stores and other work spaces

 - Multihousing/multiuse – growing demand for livable communities and urban complexes with easy access to health care, entertainment, shopping